List of World Heritage Sites in Yemen

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) designates World Heritage Sites of outstanding universal value to cultural or natural heritage which have been nominated by countries which are signatories to the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
+Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Yemen ratified the convention on 7 October 1980.

 As of 2023, Yemen has five sites on the list.
-The first site, the Old Walled City of Shibam, was listed in 1982.
+The first site, the Old Walled City of Shibam, was designated in 1982.
 The most recent site listed was Landmarks of the Ancient Kingdom of Saba in Marib in 2023.
 The Socotra Archipelago was listed in 2008, and it is the only natural site in Yemen, while the other four are cultural.
 All four cultural sites are listed as endangered.
 The Historic Town of Zabid was listed in 2000 because of the deteriorating state of the historic buildings.
-Shibam and the Old City of Sana'a were listed in 2015 and Marib in 2023 due to the threats posed by the Yemeni Civil War.
+Shibam and the Old City of Sana'a were listed in 2015 and Marib in 2023 due to Yemeni Civil War threats.
 Yemen has nine sites on its tentative list.
 The country served as a member of the World Heritage Committee in the years 1985–1991.